Dry ice in the containers results in better quality red fruits

 Transportation and quality are often a challenging combination.
 A good product can arrive in Europe as a poor quality product after several weeks at sea.
 Several options can be used to preserve product quality, and Wageningen Food & Biobased Research has recently added a new option: dry ice as a source of high levels of CO2 for the transport and storage of berries.
 Now a partner is needed to market the product.

-“We wanted to create a high CO2 content in the shipping container, reefer container or truck to protect the product against spoilage,” says Eelke Westra, postharvest technology researcher at Wageningen Food & Biobased Research.
-We are looking for an alternative to SO2, CO2, for which we are also looking for a way to easily maintain it in a high concentration with the use of dry ice.
-It is mainly about protecting against mold or other quality defects that can be prevented with a high level of CO2″.
+“We wanted to create a high CO2 content in the transport container, refrigerated container or truck to protect the product against spoilage,” says Eelke Westra, post-harvest technology researcher at Wageningen Food & Biobased Research.
+We are looking for an alternative to SO2, CO2, for which we are also looking for a way to easily keep it at a high concentration with the use of dry ice.
+It is mainly about protecting against mold or other quality defects that can be prevented with a high level of CO2.

 High content of CO2 as an alternative to SO2

-The conventional method of creating a high level of CO2 in a vessel is to first use nitrogen to dissipate the oxygen, after which the CO2 expands in the vessel.
-The container must be made resistant to gases, "and we hope that the CO2 content in the container will remain high during the entire transport, since the containers do not have CO2 cylinders."
+The conventional method of creating a high level of CO2 in a container is to first use nitrogen to dissipate oxygen, after which the CO2 expands in the container.
+The container must be manufactured resistant to gases, "and we expect that the CO2 content in the container will remain high throughout transport, since the containers do not have CO2 cylinders."
 The researchers chose to look for a source of CO2 in the container.
-“Products breathe, but not all products produce enough CO2, so a source is needed in the container,” Eelke explains.
-A CO2 cylinder could be one solution, but dry ice, the solid form of CO2, is another option.
+“Products breathe, but not all products produce enough CO2, which is why you need a source in the container,” explains Eelke.
+A CO2 cylinder could be a solution, but dry ice, the solid form of CO2, is another option.
 It is also an affordable option, estimated at around 200 to 400 euros per container.

 Grapes, currants, cranberries ...

 But what is the advantage of dry ice compared to a CO2 cylinder?
-“It can be put in the container at the beginning of the supply chain, so you don't have to wait for the container to get to where the cylinder is.
-Because of that, the trajectory with a high CO2 level is longer,” says Eelke.
-Also, the waterproofness of the container becomes less decisive.
-Containers are assumed to be airtight, but verified as standard.
-"We haven't investigated it either, but we do know that the desired CO2 concentrations are not always achieved," she continues.
+“It can be placed in the container at the beginning of the supply chain, so you don't have to wait until the container reaches the place where the cylinder is located.
+Because of this, the trajectory with a high level of CO2 is longer,” says Eelke.
+Furthermore, the impermeability of the container becomes less decisive.
+Containers are assumed to be airtight, but are verified as standard.
+“We haven't investigated it either, but we know that the desired CO2 concentrations are not always achieved,” she continues.

 For more information: